INL/blacklab-presentation/blacklab.md

 - supports text direction (LTR/RTL)

 ???

 An important question you might be asking is: can BlackLab handle my data format?
-The likely answer is YES.
+The likely answer is yes.
 It supports a number of common formats out of the box, and we've recently made it much easier to add support for new formats.
 If you have data in a format that's not supported yet, be it an XML format or a comma-separated or tab-separated file, you can write a simple configuration file to add support for your format.
 There's documentation on how to do this, and if you have any trouble, we'll be happy to work with you to get it sorted out.

 It's also nice to know that BlackLab has no problem with special characters or different scripts; it supports all of Unicode.
 I've seen it used with Chechen, Chinese and Hindi corpora.

-Okay, so I've briefly shown how we can search and how flexible it is with regards to input data.
-But maybe you're wondering: how do I actually use it?

 ---
 # What can we search for?